 Dealing with the Loss of a Loved One

 Although, someone you love has died, remember that you are not alone.
-Grieving is a process that takes time and is unique to each individual person.
+Grieving is a process that takes time and is unique to each individual person, some people decide to spend his time playing video games with elo boosting services when they feel sad.
 It is important to realize that you will grieve differently from others, but eventually the loss will become easier and you will return to normalcy.

 Everyone grieves differently.

 No two people are exactly the same, and the same goes for how people grieve the loss of a loved one.
 It is helpful if you accept that you will not grieve the same as your family or friends.
 You are an individual, and the length of time and how you grieve is completely unique to you.